Menu

 Many minds, one refined result.

-Setup — Step 4 of 5
+Setup — Step 3 of 4

 Reference Material

 Optional.
 Source material The Hive will reference on every round but never edit — job descriptions (rules and responsibilities), RFP requirements, style guides, scoring rubrics, prior decisions, vendor claims.
 Distinct from Notes (round-to-round directives) and from your Starting Document (the document under construction).
+When you add more than one, order matters — the first document reads as most authoritative to the hive; use the ▲ ▼ arrows on each card to reorder.

 📚 Total reference size 0 docs Chars: 0 Words: 0 Tokens (est.): 0